isabelgtz/CS222/programming/day8/README.txt

 words_alpha.txt - a 370098 word list
 Dict.java -A program that implements a dictionary backed by a Double Link List.
-BSTree.java - A program that implements a dictionary backed by a Binary Search Tree
+BSTree.java - A program that implements a dictionary backed by a Binary Search Tree DoubleLinkList.java -A program that implements a Double Link List.
+IDLink. java -An interface for the nodes used in the Double Link List.